primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 # Filtering

 On the right side of all of the record list pages, you will see the **Filters Panel**.
 Filtering is an efficient way to find the record or records that need your immediate attention.

+**NOTE** By default, the record list pages will only show records which are open and enabled.
+You can choose to show closed or disabled records using the "Status" and "Enabled / Disabled" filters.

 ![](img/v2/filter-cases-cp.png)